Enhancing Activity Prediction Models in Drug Discovery with the Ability to Understand Human Language: Appendix

 \subsubsection{Feed forward neural networks}

-The molecule and the bioassay encoders process their input vectors using each a feed forward neural network.
+The molecule and the bioassay encoders process their input vectors using each a feed-forward neural network.
 The network architecture on each encoder can be different, except for the output dimensionality $d$, which maps into the shared multi-modal embedding space.

 The input and hidden layers of the fully-connected networks have the following structure

 where $\Bh^{l}$ is the input to the layer and $\Bh^{l+1}$ is its output.
 The variables $\BW$ and $\Bb$ are learnable weights.
 The preactivations are followed by batch normalization~\citep{ioffe2015batch} or layer normalization~\citep{ba2016layer}, a rectified linear unit (ReLU) activation function, and dropout~\citep{srivastava2014dropout}.
 The output layer does not have normalization, activation function, nor dropout, as it directly serves as the molecule or the bioassay embedding.